-The victim/saviour archetype is strong here too because these folk will love to fight for the underdog.
+The victim/ savior archetype is strong here too because these folk will love to fight for the underdog.
 Falling in love with a drug addict is possible, as is the danger of becoming one..
-Neptune is poisons and Mars is a desire for those forbidden fruit.
+Neptune rules poisons and Mars is a desire for those forbidden fruits.
 Chasing the unattainable lover is another manifestation, as Mars loves the chase while Neptune tends towards unrequited and courtly love.

-Sex is also spiritualised with this aspect and an interest in tantra.
+Sex is also spiritualised with this aspect and an interest in Tantra.
 Of course the saying ‘Sex, and drugs and Rock ‘n Roll’ was made for this aspect.
-Glamour mixed with sport suit Mars square or opposition Neptune, since the tension means the native will really strive for the body beautiful.
+Glamour mixed with sports suit Mars square or opposition Neptune, since the tension means the native will really strive for the body beautiful.

 You might find body-builders here, sporting heroes or even glamour models.
 Earning money through advertising sports gear also springs to mind.
-These people will become pin-ups for their Mars attributes, wether they be sexy, heroic or sporty.
-In the case of Andy Warhol, his passion for ‘pin-ups’ fuelled his career which turned pop culture and icons into art.
+These people will become pin-ups for their Mars attributes, whether they be sexy, heroic or sporty.
+In the case of Andy Warhol, his passion for ‘pin-ups’ fueled his career which turned pop culture and icons into art.